realA10001986/Time-Circuits-Display/README.md

 ### Display messages

-The TCD can subscribe to a user-configured topic and display messages received for this topic on the *Destination Time* display.
+The TCD can subscribe to three user-configured topics and display messages received for these topics on all three displays.
 This can be used to display the status of other HA/MQTT devices, for instance alarm systems.

+If the SD card contains a file named
+- "ha-alert.mp3" (for _Destination Time_ display),
+- "ha-alart-p.mp3" (for _Present Time_  display) and/or
+- "ha-alert-l.mp3" (for _Last Time Departed_  display),
-If the SD card contains a file named "ha-alert.mp3", this file will be played upon reception of a message (there is no default sound).
+this file will be played upon reception of a message for the respective display.
+There are no default sounds.

 Only ASCII messages are supported, the maximum length is 255 characters.